CameronShum/Automated-Text-Message-Sending/README.md

 # Automated Text Message Sending

-A method that reacts to incoming text message and sends appropriate data from a text file.
+A program that reacts to incoming text message and sends appropriate data from a text file.

 ## Prerequisites
 - Install the Twilio and Flask libraries in the activated environment